-- the Scottish Government's view of the purpose of planning, - the core principles for the operation of the system and the objectives for key parts of the system, - statutory guidance on sustainable development and planning under Section 3E of the Planning etc. (Scotland) Act 2006, - concise subject planning policies, including the implications for development planning and development management, and - the Scottish Government's expectations of the intended outcomes of the planning system.
+- the core principles for the operation of the system and the objectives for key parts of the system, - statutory guidance on sustainable development and planning under Section 3E of the Planning etc. (Scotland) Act 2006, - concise subject planning policies, including the implications for development planning and development management, and - the Scottish Government's expectations of the intended outcomes of the planning system.